Napo (trade union)

 Napo (formerly the National Association of Probation Officers) is the trade union and professional association that represents probation staff including probation officers and other operational and administrative staff and Children and Family Court Advisory and Support Service staff in England.

 Napo was formed on 22 May 1912.
 It was a member of the Standing Conference of Organisations of Social Workers from 1962, but decided not to join the new British Association of Social Workers in 1970.
 In 2001, it opted to change its title to "Napo–the trade union and professional association for family court and probation staff".

 It holds an annual general meeting which is open to all members of the union.

 It retains a campaigning remit on both criminal justice and family court matters and is recognised as an influential and respectable source of information by both the media and politicians of all parties.

-General Secretary Ian Lawrence was re-elected in June 2018 for another five-year term.
+General Secretary Ian Lawrence was reappointed unopposed to commence a third 5 year term of office from July 2023.
 He is among the few senior British/Asian trade union leaders to emerge from the community for some time and currently serves on the TUC General Council as the member representing black workers from unions with less than 200,000 members.